open5e/open5e/content/srd/magic-items.md

 > *Wondrous item, legendary (requires attunement)*

-If you hold this beetle-­‐‑shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its magical nature.
+If you hold this beetle-­shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its magical nature.
 It provides two benefits while it is on your person: